Experienced Land Development & Permitting Professionals Explore Regulatory Challenges

 One thing that was interesting on that project is the developer was familiar enough, which five to 10 years ago, most developers wouldn’t hear of the requirements that are associated with it.
 And actually, he mentioned it in the meeting and brought up that he wanted to make sure he was within the window and it’s available to do that.

 Jeff Walters (6:02)

 The bat issues have been around for 15 years now, right around there.
 And they’ve really ramped up here in the past few years, primarily because the EPA and Iowa Department of Natural Resources have really streamlined the rules.
-But you know, some of our other clients are municipal clients such as like Iowa DOT and certain cities and counties have also changed their ordinance and recognize that this is not just a one time thing, that it really is a federal issue.
+But you know, some of our other clients are municipal clients such as Iowa DOT, and certain cities and counties have also changed their ordinance and recognize that this is not just a one-time thing, that it really is a federal issue.
 And so developers recognize that the municipalities and the DOT and those types of entities are now requiring those types of studies to be done prior to issuing the grading permit.